platanus/angular-pretty-load/README.md

 #### Unknown image size

-When both image dimensions are not specified in css, but somehow, the API your consuming or the server behind could provide the original size.
+If one or both dimensions are not specified in your CSS, but the API you're consuming or the server behind can provide the original size use this:

 ```html
 <img ng-src="{{image.src}}"